 Many specific outdoor pursuits have similar needs to other outdoor pursuits.
 We have made a few categories here, but honestly, a guy who skis might also enjoy items from the hiking category, and vice versa.
 Have fun!

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.

 Stocking Stuffers for Outdoorsy Men

 Top of the list of many guys is a Stanley mug.
 Depending on your guy’s needs there are several sizes and styles to choose from.
-We particularly love the double insulated coffee cup with the constellations.
+We particularly love the double insulated coffee cup in the classic green.

 Wool socks are such a stereotypical Christmas gift, but for good reason.
 Socks ultimately wear out, making room for new ones, year after year.
-If you give a pair of Darn Tough socks, when they do wear out, their lifetime warranty means you get a new pair for free.
+If you give a pair of Darn Tough socks, it you can be sure it is a gift that will last, they have a lifetime gurantee.

 This stuff is awesome.
 Pyro Putty is proprietary blend of non-toxic ingredients that helps you start a fire no matter the conditions.

 It packs into a small tin, and a tiny amount can make a fire that lasts for 5 minutes.
 Definitely fun for anyone, but especially anyone packing the 10 Essentials.